MaxCarlson/StuckFish/README.md

 ### Demo
 60 seconds per player match between StuckFish (White) and [Hermann 2.8](http://www.nnuss.de/Hermann/index.html) (2528 ELO)

-Click to see full match (Stuckfish is much slower at the start as Hermann is using an opening book where Stuckfish is not).
+Click to see full match.

-[![Click](https://github.com/MaxCarlson/StuckFish/blob/master/Images/StuckFishPlay.gif)](https://raw.githubusercontent.com/MaxCarlson/StuckFish/master/Images/StuckFish.webm)
+(Stuckfish is much slower at the start as Hermann is using an opening book where Stuckfish is not) [![Click](https://github.com/MaxCarlson/StuckFish/blob/master/Images/StuckFishPlay.gif)](https://raw.githubusercontent.com/MaxCarlson/StuckFish/master/Images/StuckFish.webm)